jo-robles/PyBer_Analysis/README.md

 2) On the exact opposite side of the spectrum, we have the Urban fare types.
 While the average fare per driver/rider is lower than other city types, we see that the total fares brought in are higher per week than other city types.
 This means, that the sheer volume of riders/drivers we see for the urban city types make up for any lower average amounts.

-3) And similarly, as before with the averages, we see that the Suburban city types maintain mostly within the middle with ocassional spikes as we move past april and slightly before March.
+3) And similarly, as before with the averages, we see that the Suburban city types maintain mostly within the middle with occasional spikes as we move past April and slightly before March.

-There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
-(7 pt)

 ## Summary:

 Based on the information presented above, the following stand as three business recommendations to address disparities among the city types:

-1) In consideration of the total fares brought in per week, PyBer would do well to consider maintaing a strong presence within urban city types.
+1) In consideration of the total fares brought in per week, PyBer would do well to consider maintaining a strong presence within urban city types.
 A further analysis of the reasons why the average fare per driver is lower than other city types would be warranted.
 Although it is suspected that the length of the ride is shorter as compared to other city types, a deeper analysis would either substantiate or disregard this.
-2) For the Rural city type, and in consideration of the average fare per driver, there seems to be an opportunity to do more marketing or increase the presense of PyBer in this area.
+2) For the Rural city type, and in consideration of the average fare per driver, there seems to be an opportunity to do more marketing or increase the presence of PyBer in this area.
 However, what remains to be seen is the exact utilization of these services if presence is increased.
 We see this concern manifest in the total fares per week as compared to other city types.
 Therefore, while more brand awareness and marketing could certainly help, will this translate into more usage?
 Further analysis would be warranted.
 3) For the suburban city types, a small spike in the total fares is observed between the months of February and March and dip is observed in the later part of April.
-These two instances stand out as otherwise, the suburban city type tends to be fairly stable.
+These two instances stand out as otherwise, the suburban city type tends to be stable.
 Further analysis would be warranted to determine the reasoning behind the small spike and small dip in their respective months.
 Understanding these causes could provide some direction of how PyBer should either react or what they should fix.